Posts Tagged ‘Arkham House’

 This isn’t the most expensive book I’ve bought, but it’s up in the top 10.

 Howard, Robert E. Always Comes Evening.
 Arkham House, 1957.
-First edition hardback, a Fine- copy with an old bookstore sticker inside the front cover and just a trace of foxing to gutters, in a Near Fine, price-slipped dust jacket with slight dust soiling to rear cover and slight age-darkening to letters, and a few other touches of wear.
+First edition hardback, a Fine- copy with an old bookstore sticker inside the front cover and just a trace of foxing to gutters, in a Near Fine, price-clipped dust jacket with slight dust soiling to rear cover and slight age-darkening to letters, and a few other touches of wear.
 “Another volume that must be called a landmark.” – S. T. Joshi, Sixty Years of Arkham House.
 Howard’s first poetry collection, the second of three Howard books published by Arkham House, compiled by Howard estate executor Glenn Lord.
 Derleth, Thirty Years of Arkham House, 50.
 Joshi, Sixty Years of Arkham House 50.
 Jaffrey, Horrors and Unpleasantries, 49.
 Nielsen, Arkham House Books 53.
 Nielsen also ranks it 9th for scarcity and 13th most valuable, though the latter is out of date, since it’s much pricier and harder to find that Skull-Face and Others these days.
 Bought off eBay for $650.